MealKitchen/mealkitchen/README.md

 This task will build all the client files necessary for the app to run.
 Now you can visit localhost:3000.

 ### Testing
-Currently integration tests have been implemented using Mocha and Chai, and test various API endpoints.
+Currently integration tests have been implemented using Mocha and Chai.
+These test various API endpoints.
 To test, run

 ```sh
 npm test